openstyles/stylus/README.md

 ## Highlights

+* Lightweight content script (10kB) runs in about a millisecond so it doesn't slow down web pages
 * In addition to the userstyles.org site, styles with customizable parameters can also be installed from .user.css or .user.styl URLs (see [Usercss format wiki](https://github.com/openstyles/stylus/wiki/Usercss)).
 * Site styles can be discovered and previewed in the popup using inline search with screenshot thumbnails.
 * A backup feature which is compatible with other userstyles managers.